 I have a really important suggestion here that could truly transform your approach to religious education.

 What if we took that same process for encountering God in Sacred Scripture and applied it to everything we teach?

-Doing so will flip your approach from teaching just the head into a process of teaching both the head and touching the heart.
+Applying lectio divina to every class will flip your approach from teaching just the head into a process of teaching both the head and touching the heart.

 It is no coincidence that the root word in Latin for “lecture” is lectio.
 A lecture is a one-way form of teaching.
 We explain something that everyone can hear and comprehend.
 The Latin word lectio means reading.
 So if we’re not lecturing in class to introduce new ideas, we are likely having students read or spending time reading to them ourselves.